yamanidev/mohamedyamani.com/src/content/blog/my-first-experience-giving-a-talk-at-devfest-el-bayadh-2023.md

 ![picture of myself making a weird face giving the talk with a slide titled "who dis" behind me](/images/me-giving-a-talk-devfest-2023.jpg)

-## Follow my journey on Twitter

-You can find me on Twitter [@yamanidev](https://twitter.com/yamanidev) where I am most active, documenting my journey and sharing what I learn about software engineering and tech in general.

 And lastly,

 **don't forget to touch some grass.**